aubreyrjones/orbit_rat/README.md

 move the cursor back toward the middle of the screen to get more space if you want to continue the pan.
 With a traditional joystick-controlled mouse, this is torture.

 But not so with Orbit Rat.
-This is almost as good as a dedicated "3d mouse" with special driver support.

 As you move, the OR tracks how much mouse motion it has sent to your computer.
 When you let go of the stick, it simply moves the cursor back to where it was when you first pressed the stick.
 You can now continue the pan just by pressing the stick again.
 Or, you can continue your work with the cursor just where you left it.
+This is almost as much control as a dedicated "3d mouse" with special driver support.

 The beauty of this is that it works everywhere, in any operating system, in any application that uses middle mouse for pan